nw-engineer/demo-orchestration/README.md

 # demo-orchestration
-PoC for API unification, commonality, and orchestration
+PoC for API integration, commonality, and AI agent orchestration

 ## The goal
 Ultimately, we aim to test with the following configuration: